icapps/tree-house-errors/README.md

 ### parseJsonErrors(object)

 Parse json object containing errors into javascript `ApiError` instances.
-Will return an array with all non-errors filtered out or empty array if no errors were found.
+Will return an array with all non-errors filtered out or default InternalServerError if no errors were found.

 ```javascript
   try {